All This, and Heaven Too: Production

+in love with each other and never even touching."

+Lewis claimed he persuaded Hal Wallis to buy the rights to the novel and Warners paid $50,000.
+Casey Robinson, who had just made Dark Victory with Lewis, wrote the script.

+According to Lewis, Davis was reluctant to play the lead and wanted to play the Duchess.
+However she changed her mind.
+Boyer was paid $100,000 for the role.

+Judith Anderson was to play the Duchese but she then accepted an MGM contract so Barbara O'Neill played it instead.

 Reception

 The film was positively reviewed by critics.
 When the film premiered at Radio City Music Hall, Bosley Crowther of The New York Times wrote that filmgoers willing to sit through the long running time "will find the film a source of much emotional satisfaction; others of less Spartan stamp will certainly protest that it wears out their patience in the telling of a comparatively uncomplicated tale.
 For the Warners are here handing out a tear-laden old-fashioned drama—and a very heavy one, too."

 Variety called it "film theatre at its best...Casey Robinson in the scripting captured the quaintness of the manners and customs of Paris, in 1848, and succeeded admirably in retaining both spirit and characters of the novel, despite the necessity for much deletion of material."
 Film Dailys headline announced: "Dramatically powerful, beautifully mounted and superbly cast; film should be one of year's strongest box-office attractions."
 Harrison's Reports wrote: "A powerful drama, with a strong appeal for women.
 The production is lavish, and the direction and performances are of the highest order."
 John Mosher of The New Yorker wrote that Litvak had swung the viewer into the historical setting "with all the romantic, profuse gusto at his command.
 I think a few of the scenes of governess and children might have been elided, for, with the sinister doings in the background, we can't forever sustain a nursery mood.
 In general, though, the long picture seems short, which, of course, is something very much in its favor."

 The film was placed fifth on Film Dailys year-end nationwide poll of 546 critics naming the best films of 1940.
 It is considered to be a successful but expensive costume drama.

+The movie was not as commercially successful as Dark Victory.